Statistical Emulations of Human Operational Motions in Industrial Environments: Mathematical Representations and Stochastic Modeling

-As mentioned above, S-TVF (and thus IS-TVF) is bijective.
-Given the set $(\mathbf{Y}_{R},\alpha(0), \mathbf{G}_\alpha)$, we reconstruct a posture sequence $\tilde\alpha$ using partial sums and parallel transports.
-Fig.~\ref{fig:4-2} (middle) shows examples of reconstructions of a shape sequence from different flattened representations.
+Given the set $(\mathbf{Y}_{R},\alpha(0), \mathbf{G}_\alpha)$, we reconstruct a posture sequence using partial sums and parallel transports.
+We will denote the reconstructed sequence by $\tilde\alpha$.
+Fig.~\ref{fig:4-2}(d) shows examples of reconstructions of a shape sequence from different flattened representations.
 The top row shows the original sequence, and the next three rows are reconstructions from S-TVF, M-TVF, and SIEM (Single Inverse Exponential Map).
 In these rows, the reconstructions (blue) are overlaid on the original sequences (black) to highlight the differences.
-M-TVF approach accumulates more distortion along the process.
+The M-TVF approach accumulates more distortion along the process.
 Since IS-TVF and S-TVF curves overlap perfectly in this experiment, we have not drawn the former.